-1. Subrecipient Property Records Requirements: Subrecipients can purchase equipment approved in the application/agreement.
-The subrecipient must/shall only approved in the application/agreement.
+- 1. Subrecipient Property Records Requirements: Subrecipients can purchase equipment approved in the application/agreement.
 The subrecipient must/shall only use equipment for its intended use.
-Property management requirements include, but are not limited to, the maintenance of accurate property a.
+Property management requirements include, but are not limited to, the maintenance of accurate property records.
+Such records will include: - a.
 A description of the property